-- E 9.3 'Multi-use' udder cloths must not be used. - E 9.3.1 Medicated teat towels must be used according to the manufacturers' recommendations. - E 9.4 Parlour staff must have clean hands when handling teats. - E 9.4.1 REVISED Disposable rubber gloves must be: - a) worn by those carrying out the milking, and - b) changed as frequently as necessary during the milking. - E 9.5 Routine 'fore-milk' examination must be made to identify early cases of mastitis.
+- E 9.1 The highest standards of hygiene must be practised in the parlour to reduce the risk of infection. - E 9.2 Udder, teats and flanks must be clean, dry and free from sores on entry to the parlour. - E 9.3 'Multi-use' udder cloths must not be used. - E 9.3.1 Medicated teat towels must be used according to the manufacturers' recommendations. - E 9.4 Parlour staff must have clean hands when handling teats. - E 9.4.1 Consideration must be given to the use of rubber gloves.